cfahner/my-json-api/README.md

-﻿MyJsonApi
+﻿MyWebApi
 =========

-MyJsonApi is a Java library designed to make working with online Json Api's extremely easy.
+MyWebApi is a Java library designed to make working with online Web-based APIs extremely easy.

 The library's goals are:

-* Create an easy interface for communicating with a RESTful Json-Web-Api
+* Create an easy interface for communicating with a RESTful Web-Api
 * Persist callbacks / listeners across multiple instances of the same class (Android recreates instances when the device is rotated, for example)
 * Built-in caching (that is only there when you need it)